 |Nursing||47,800 CAD (INR 28,65,568)|

-Given below is a breakdown of the different expenses which are important to consider while calculating the cost of studying and living in Canada for Indian students.
+Given below is a breakdown of the different expenses which are important to consider while calculating the cost of living and studying in Canada per month and yearly.

 |Study Permit Fees||$150 (INR 11,123)|